RyuKojiro/novafix/README.md

 	CoreGraphics[0x3bed91]:  retq

 libNova.A.dylib is a dylib containing just a function named `CGSSetWindowDepthLimit`.
 Using dyld's environment variables, it is injected before anything else, and the namespace is flattened, via launcher.sh.

-## A Note to Ambrosia Software

-This is easy to fix.
-Simply remove the call to CGSSetWindowDepthLimit.
-Or do something awesome like release the source to your cool games.

-P.S.
-I don't actually expect you to fix it.
-I know EV is abandonware.